prantoran/todos/LLVM.md

 2. a compiler internal representation
 There is no need of semantic conversions between the two.

+# Representation Issues
+## What value does type information provide?

+LLVMincludes a flow-insensitive, field-sensitive and contextsensitive points-to analysis called Data Structure Analysis (DSA)

+Several transformations in LLVM are based on
+DSA, including Automatic Pool Allocation

 # COMPILER ARCHITECTURE
 Goal: enable sophisticated transformations at link-time, install-time, run- time, and idle-time, by operating on the LLVM representation of a program at all stages.